countless-integers/countless-integers.github.io/_posts/2016-01-18-debugging-outgoing-requests-with-ncat.markdown

 title: Debugging outgoing requests with ncat
 date: 2016-01-18
 published: true
+categories: development
-categories: debugging ncat
+tags: debugging ncat
 ---

 I had an interesting problem recently:

-> An application makes http requests on predfined events to a specified url and we need to verify what exactly is
+> An application makes http requests on predefined events to a specified url and we need to verify what exactly is
 > being sent.

 There are many ways to deal with that, from dumping outgoing request objects to listening in on outgoing traffic with